I restored my first plate in 1996. Since then, I’ve tried a lot of different experiments with tools and techniques.

 Each pair of plates can take anywhere from two to eight hours of time to restore according to these steps.
 There is nothing automatic about my process.
 Each pair of fully restored plates has spent hours physically in my hands, receiving my complete attention as I bring them back to life.
 It’s a little like an art form, where each plate has its own quirks (numbers aside) that makes it unique from all the others that I do.

 It is worth noting that some Ontario plates from 1968-1972 were embossed with very forceful die strikes, and this occasionally causes a slight “cut” in the metal on the edges of some raised characters.
 These cuts are a regular artifact of manufacture, and are generally not visible from the front side of the plates.
 The cuts are not considered to be flaws, nor are they repaired in the restoration process.
-It is uncommon, but possible, to have Ontario plates dating between 1941 and 1967 that also feature slight cuts from hard die strikes.
+It is uncommon, but possible, to have older Ontario plates that also feature slight cuts from hard die strikes.

 Mobile / touch screen users: Swipe left to advance slide show